The following article was written by one of our forum members, Enarete.

 I also familiarised myself with some common fears and found that I couldn’t relate to most of them.
 I could happily get through any amount of dental injections or drilling but was absolutely terrified of being tipped back and had difficulty coping, even with a simple chat with my dentist sitting next to me.
 I also believed that once I got in the chair, I wouldn’t be able to get out.
 Around this time, I found out about the link between having experienced childhood sexual abuse and the ability to cope with dental treatment.
 I have spent a lot of time researching and trying to find some answers and, most importantly, trying to find out whether dentists themselves know about this connection.
 To my surprise, there wasn’t much material on how it feels to receive treatment as an abuse survivor or how dentists perceive this problem.

 I have come a long way in my journey and have started to feel increasingly free to talk openly about my fears and the role my past played in creating them.
 The best thing about this was that I got to know people who had gone through a similar thing and who felt the same way.
-I had some most revealing chats which in turn brought me immense personal relief.
-Hearing “You are not alone” and “You are not weird” can have a huge power, be it expressed by people who have gone through similar things or by caring health care professionals.
-I found out that there are a lot of us out there and we all feel alone.
+I had some most revealing chats, which in turn brought me immense personal relief.
+Hearing “You are not alone” and “You are not weird” can have huge power, be it expressed by people who have gone through similar things or by caring health care professionals.
+I found out that there are a lot of us out there, and we all feel alone.
 I am writing these words in the hope that all other men and women out there who have experienced sexual abuse and who feel silly stop feeling this way, and also so that all dentists out there can get an idea of how difficult things can be.
 If you are a dentist who offers to work with nervous patients, chances are that you’re dealing with more people like this than you might imagine.

-This journey is my personal one and might not apply to everyone, but could apply to some.
+This journey is my personal one and might not apply to everyone, but it could apply to some.
 See it as an addition to the material and information that is already out there…

 So I would like you to know that…